 Koen's research activities are focused on the environmental performance of buildings and cities - with a particular interest in human perception and behaviour - which are the topics of funded research projects and his PhD students.
 Recent major funded research projects include:

 - "Energy Efficient Cities" (Sep 08 – Aug 13) - EPSRC, £2.9m.

 - "ReVISIONS: Regional visions of integrated sustainable infrastructure optimized for neighbourhoods" (Apr 08 – Sept 12) - EPSRC, £3.3m.

 - "Low Carbon Urban Design" (July 12 – June 14) - Tsinghua, $600k.

-Koen has over 150 outputs (with ca. two-and-a-half thousand citations), including 10 books ranging in subject matter from "Sustainable Urban and Architectural Design" (2006) to "Environmental Diversity in Architecture" (2004) and "Daylight Design of Buildings" (2002).
+Koen has over 150 outputs (with over three thousand citations), including 10 books ranging in subject matter from "Sustainable Urban and Architectural Design" (2006) to "Environmental Diversity in Architecture" (2004) and "Daylight Design of Buildings" (2002).

 Sample journal articles include:

 - J. Chen, X. Wang and K. Steemers, (2013), ‘A statistical analysis of a residential energy consumption survey study in Hangzhou, China’, Energy and Buildings, 66, Nov., 193-202.

 - Godoy-Shimizu, D., Armitage, P., Steemers, K., & Chenvidyakarn, T. (2011).
 ‘Using display energy certificates to quantify schools' energy consumption'.
 Building Research and Information, 39(6), 535-552

 - V. Cheng and K. Steemers, (2011), ‘Modelling domestic energy consumption at district scale: A tool to support national and local energy policies’, Environmental Modelling and Software, Elsevier, vol. 26, no. 10, October 2010, pp. 1186-1198.